briankoser/sfc-listeners-guide/episodes/0217-fox-commits-the-seven-deadly-sins-and-other-news.md

   - Ben
   - Matt

-notable_moments:
-odd_opening: Ben lists the seven deadly sins
 future_episodes:
   - Flight of the Angels discussion with the Reinis
+odd_opening: Ben lists the seven deadly sins
+take_that_science:
+  - SETI chief astronomer predicts we will meet aliens within 25 years

 last_listen: 2019-08-08
 recommendation: no